Communio-Templorum/bylaws/Articles-of-Incorporation.md

 Amendments to these Articles of Incorporation shall only take effect upon agreement of three-fourths of the Board of Directors and a majority of the Patres Familiarum the Corporation.
-The only exceptions shall be in changing the Registered Agent or Principal Office, which shall only require an agreement of a majority of the Board of Directors.